 These freeware tools support many operating systems and filesystems and may be worth a try if you are determined to use a free solution.
 They are much less intuitive to use than Disk Drill and should be used with caution if important data is in play.

-Alternate Method for Recovering Data From a Formatted Drive
+How to Recover Data From a Formatted Drive with Backup

 Unfortunately, most of the native operating system methods used to restore individual deleted files cannot be used to recover a formatted drive or partition.
 You will not be successful trying to undo the formatting with the Mac Command-z or Windows Ctrl-z commands.
 The data that was previously on a formatted hard drive is not sent to the Recycle Bin or Trash Can, so that option is not available to you either.